Martha Longhurst: Storylines

-Martha had enjoyed London itself and the excursion had whetted her appetite for travel.
-When invited to go on holiday in Spain with her daughter Lily Haddon (Stephanie Bidmead) and family, Martha bought her first passport and proudly showed it off to anyone who showed the slightest interest.
-It was during a singsong at a party in the Rovers thrown by Frank Barlow to celebrate his selling his shop that Martha became ill and retreated to her usual chair in the empty snug.
-Unnoticed by anyone else, Martha had a sudden heart attack which killed her almost instantly.
-She was eventually spotted by Myra Booth (Susan Jameson), who thought that she had fallen asleep.
-When Jack Walker failed to revive her, he alerted Annie and Len Fairclough (Peter Adamson).
-While Jack called for a doctor, the revellers stopped singing and looked towards the snug one by one.
-Ena, on the pub's piano, was the last to notice.
-Failing to find a pulse, Len declared Martha dead.
+Martha enjoys London itself, and the excursion had whet her appetite for travel.
+When invited to go on holiday in Spain with her daughter Lily Haddon (Stephanie Bidmead) and family, Martha buys her first passport and proudly shows it off to anyone who showed the slightest interest.
+It was during a singsong at a party in the Rovers, thrown by Frank Barlow, to celebrate his selling his shop that Martha becomes ill and retreats to her usual chair, in the empty snug.
+Unnoticed by anyone else, Martha has a sudden heart attack, which kills her almost instantly.
+She is eventually spotted by Myra Booth (Susan Jameson), who thinks that she has fallen asleep.
+When Jack Walker fails to revive her, he alerts Annie, and Len Fairclough (Peter Adamson).
+While Jack calls for a doctor, the revellers stop singing and look towards the snug, one by one.
+Ena, on the pub's piano, is the last to notice.
+Failing to find a pulse, Len declares Martha dead.

-Martha was laid out in the vestry bedroom prior to being buried in the family plot with her husband, Percy.
-Her insurance policies only came to £22, 4s and 9d; not enough for a funeral, so Lily and her husband Wilf (Henry Livings) had to pay the rest.
-Helping Lily clear out the house, Ena and Minnie happened upon the record Martha and an unnamed man had made in Blackpool in 1934.
-Although unable to identify the man in the recording, they realised that Martha had had an affair with him and were pleased to know that their friend had once had some fun in her life before returning to her violent husband.
+Martha is laid out in the vestry bedroom prior to being buried in the family plot with her husband, Percy.
+Her insurance policies only comes to £22, 4s and 9d; not enough for a funeral, so Lily and her husband Wilf (Henry Livings) have to pay the rest.
+Helping Lily clear out the house, Ena and Minnie happen upon the record Martha and an unnamed man had made, in Blackpool, in 1934.
+Although unable to identify the man in the recording, they realise that Martha had an affair with him, and are pleased to know that their friend had once had some fun in her life before returning to her violent husband.

-The 1964 episode of her death was not the last time Martha Longhurst featured in a Coronation Street storyline.
-Over ten years after her death, Betty Turpin (Betty Driver) reported hearing a voice like Martha's in the snug.
-Ena also claimed that she had seen Martha's ghost in the snug on several occasions.
-The residents later used a ouija board to try and call Martha from beyond the grave; the storyline concluded with Martha's glasses being found in the snug, in the exact position they were when they toppled off her face as she suffered her heart attack.
+The 1964 episode of her death, was not the last time Martha Longhurst featured in a Coronation Street storyline.
+Over ten years after her death, Betty Turpin (Betty Driver) reports hearing a voice like Martha's in the snug.
+Ena also claims that she has seen Martha's ghost in the snug on several occasions.
+The residents later use a Ouija board to try and call Martha from beyond the grave; the storyline concludes with Martha's glasses being found in the snug, in the exact position they were, when they toppled off her face as she suffered her heart attack.